QuentinRa/blog.quentinra.dev/info/cpp/index.md

 * [Abstract classes](class/abstract.md)
 * [Operators](class/operators.md)

 > **A class is a structure, but its members are private by default**. **Simply replace struct with class**.
 There is no other difference, so you may use whichever you want.
 I will follow what some folks are doing.
-If my structure is complex, then I will use a class, otherwise if it's like a record in Java, something with some methods, but mainly used to store data, then I will use a structure. **Structure are mainly here for backward compatibility with C** after all.
+If my structure is complex, then I will use a class, otherwise if it's like a record in Java, something with some methods, but mainly used to store data, then I will use a structure. **Structures are mainly here for backward compatibility with C** after all.